Syffe/docs/docs/source/conditions.rst

      - integer
      - The pull request number.
    * - ``commits``
-     - list of string
+     - list of :ref:`commits <data type commit>`
-     - The list of commit messages of the pull request.
+     - The list of commits of the pull request.
    * - ``queue-position``
      - integer
      - The position of the pull request in its queue if queued.
 The first pull